MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-video-interop-server/configure-cucm-for-interoperation.md

 ---
-title: "Configure CUCM for Interoperation with Skype for Business Server 2015" ms.author: jambirk
+title: "Configure CUCM for Interoperation with Skype for Business Server" ms.author: jambirk
 author: jambirk
 manager: serdars
-ms.date: 2/7/2018
 ms.audience: ITPro
 ms.topic: get-started-article
 ms.prod: skype-for-business-itpro
 localization_priority: Normal
 ms.collection: IT_Skype16
 ms.assetid: eab3d9f6-ec40-49bf-9162-1a7f5a59451f
-description: "Summary: Configure CUCM to work with Skype for Business Server 2015."
+description: "Summary: Configure CUCM to work with Skype for Business Server."
 ---

-# Configure CUCM for Interoperation with Skype for Business Server 2015
+# Configure CUCM for Interoperation with Skype for Business Server

-**Summary:** Configure CUCM to work with Skype for Business Server 2015.
+**Summary:** Configure CUCM to work with Skype for Business Server.

 > [!CAUTION]
 > This capability is tested with CUCM version 10.5 using Trunks setup over TCP only.
 Verify that the CUCM environment meets these criteria before proceeding.